Puerto Rico > Best Things to Do in Puerto Rico

 Watch the Sunset in Rincon, Puerto Rico

 Visit Rincon for the beaches and stay until the end of the day for the sunset.
-The residents of Rincon argue they enjoy the best sunsets on the island and we can’t deny it, the other contestant for the best sunsets in Puerto Rico is the town of Cabo Rojo, about an hour and 45 minutes from Rincon.
+The residents of Rincon and Cabo Rojo argue they enjoy the best sunsets on the island, we will let you settle that argument when you visit.
+The town of Cabo Rojo, is about an hour and 15 minutes from Rincon.

 Go Beach Hopping in Vieques

 Go on a treasure hunt for YOUR perfect beach…